jrburke/notobo/README.md

 Then it likely does not work in browserify either.
 Not all npm packages work in the browser, due to behaviors allowed in the node module system that do not work in a networked file system like the browser.

-Also, see the [Why](#why) section for some bug fixes still to do for some fixes still to do.

 If you just distribute front end code that is already known to work as an AMD module, that will work fine.
 Or, if the module is a fairly straigtforward node module that does not use any of the native node modules, it should work too.

+If there is an npm package that you would like to see working, feel free to [create an issue](https://github.com/jrburke/notobo/issues) describing the module and a test case that shows how it breaks.

 ### Are you suggesting putting AMD modules in npm?

 The npm folks have said it is fine to put in front end code in npm.
 Others have put browser globals-based code in there.
+So yes, it is fine.

-So yes. npm is just about distributing packages of code that are laid out in a node_modules nested fashion and uses package.json for declaring a 'main' and 'dependencies'.
+npm is just about distributing packages of code that are laid out in a node_modules nested fashion and uses package.json for declaring a 'main' and 'dependencies'.

 ## Philosophical stuff